-In accordance with the requirements of the Listing Rules, the Company has established an audit committee (the "Audit Committee"), a remuneration committee (the "Remuneration Committee") and a nomination committee (the "Nomination Committee") with specific written terms of reference.
+In accordance with the requirements of the Listing Rules, the Company has established the Audit Committee, the Remuneration Committee and the Nomination Committee with specific written terms of reference.

 SECURITIES TRANSACTIONS BY DIRECTORS

 The Company adopted the Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix 10 (the "Model Code") to the Listing Rules as its own code of conduct regarding Directors' securities transactions.
 Following a specific enquiry made by the Company on each of the Directors, all of them confirmed that they had complied with the Model Code and its code of conduct regarding Directors' securities transactions during the Year.